Lunar and Planetary Institute: General focus

 The LPI serves a scientific forum attracting world-class visiting scientists, postdoctoral fellows, students, and resident experts.
 Resident scientists provide planetary science expertise necessary for the LPI to achieve its goals and maintain their scientific proficiency through peer-reviewed activities.
 The research carried out at the LPI supports NASA's efforts to explore the Solar System.

 The Center for Lunar Science and Exploration, a collaborative effort of the Lunar and Planetary Institute and the Johnson Space Center and an integral part of the Solar System Exploration Research Virtual Institute (SSERVI) (formerly the NASA Lunar Science Institute), was established in 2009.
 The Center is designed to develop a core, multi-institutional lunar science program, provide scientific and technical expertise to NASA, support the development of a lunar science community, and develop lunar science education and outreach programs.

 Analysis groups

-The LPI provides support for a number of NASA's community analysis groups, including:
+The LPI provided logistical support for a number of NASA's community analysis groups, including: